Fostering Ecosystem Innovation and Orchestration for Smarter Buildings

 To achieve success, companies will need to recognize the opportunities offered by these collaborative relationships.
 Power in these new structures will fall to those who best understand how to use information and influence to get and keep key positions.
 More and more, business success will be about appreciating shared destinies.

-This essay is supported by Harbor’s Market Insight, “Smart Buildings Market Growth Opportunities.”
+This essay is supported by Harbor’s Market Insight, “Smart Buildings Market Growth Opportunities” and our webinar, “Smart Building Ecosystems: The Intersection of Smart Buildings and Distributed Energy.”

-Fill out the form below to download the entire presentation for free.
+Fill out the form below to download the entire presentation and access the webinar replay for free.